Sponsored by HealthX and the CDCN

 Previous Biomedical Leadership Fellows:

-Sophia Parente was the most recent CDCN Chief of Staff and Biomedical Leadership fellow.
+Sophia Parente was the most recent CDCN Biomedical Leadership fellow.
 She took time between her 3rd and 4th years of medical school at the Perelman School of Medicine (University of Pennsylvania) to help further the mission of the CDCN.
 Previously, she earned her Bachelor of Music degree in Oboe Performance from the Shepherd School of Music at Rice University and later completed her premedical requirements at Johns Hopkins University.

 Daniel J. Arenas, PhD is a Colombian immigrant, medical student, and researcher.
 He received a BS in physics.
 He received a Physics PhD in 2009 from University of Florida and subsequently became a faculty member at the University of North Florida.
 In 2016 he began medical school at the University of Pennsylvania and is currently on a research gap year working at the CDCN.
 He hopes to contribute the research skills he obtained in physics to the fight against Castleman Disease.